Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: Abstract

 \section{Abstract}

-We simulate the dynamics of Rydberg atoms resonantly exchanging energy via two-, three-, and four-body dipole-dipole interactions in a one-dimensional array.
-Using a simplified model of a realistic experimental system, we study the initial state survival probability, level spacing statistics, spread of entanglement, and properties of the energy eigenstates.
-By exploring a range of disorders and interaction strengths, we find regions in parameter space where the three- and four-body dynamics exhibit nonergodic behavior and either fail to reach thermodynamic equilibrium or do so slowly.
-The interplay between the always-resonant and field-tuned interactions gives rise to quantum many-body scar states, which play a critical role in slowing the dynamics of the three- and four-body interactions.
+We simulate the dynamics of Rydberg atoms resonantly exchanging energy via \mbox{two-}, \mbox{three-}, and four-body dipole-dipole interactions in a one-dimensional array.
+Using simplified models of a realistic experimental system, we study the initial state survival probability, mean level spacing, spread of entanglement, and properties of the energy eigenstates.
+By exploring a range of disorders and interaction strengths, we find regions in parameter space where the \mbox{three-} and four-body dynamics either fail to thermalize or do so slowly.
+The interplay between the stronger hopping and weaker field-tuned interactions gives rise to quantum many-body scar states, which play a critical role in slowing the dynamics of the \mbox{three-} and four-body interactions.